5-Star Fluffy Spinach Waffles for Baby, Toddlers & Kids

 - Preheat waffle iron to medium heat.

-- In a medium bowl, stir together the flour, baking powder, cinnamon and salt.
+- In a medium bowl, whisk together the flour, baking powder, cinnamon and salt.

 - In a blender, add in the eggs, milk, oil, applesauce, vanilla extract and spinach.
 Blend for 1 minute on medium speed or until the spinach is completely blended.